-Now many years later, I'm committed to helping other parents who are going through what I’ve seen my kids go through and what I've lived through with them myself.
-As a certified ADHD Coach, licensed & certified Sanity School Live for Parents® Trainer, and mom of three emerging adults with ADHD and related challenges, and loving wife of an incredible husband and father who experiences similar challenges (our discovery on our journey), I gained knowledge and experience that reduced my stress, improved our communication, helped me gain the confidence and community I needed, and transformed our family.
+Now, many years later, I'm committed to helping other families who are going through what my family faced together.
+As a certified ADHD Coach, licensed & certified Sanity School Live for Parents® Trainer, mom of three emerging adults with ADHD and related challenges, and loving wife of an incredible husband and father who experiences similar challenges (our discovery on our journey), I gained knowledge and experience that reduced my stress, improved our communication, helped me gain the confidence and community I needed, and transformed our family.

 The coach approach to navigating the journey living with ADHD led my family from surviving to thriving.
 And I believe it will make a lasting difference in your child, yourself and your family.

 - MA., Special Education, Learning Disabilities, California State University, Northridge